depuschm/aoe-helper/README.md

 # aoe_helper
-This program is intended to help the user while playing the game "Age of Empires II: DE".
+This program is intended to help the player while playing the game "Age of Empires II: DE".

 ## About